A FATHER’S WORST NIGHTMARE

 THE FUTURE OF DIPG

-Navigating through tremendous heartbreak, Dr. Dun continues to channel his grief toward finding more effective treatments for future kids like Josie.
+Navigating through tremendous heartbreak, Dr. Dun continues to channel his grief toward finding more effective treatments for future kids like Josie and believes collaboration will be a huge part of finding a cure.

 “This disease is such a devastating and horrific journey,“ said Dr. Dun.
 “My gratitude goes out to families such as the Carrs and the Mosiers, who have had the courage to fight for the next generation of kids.
 Our research is where it is today because of the support of these families and private foundations like ChadTough.”